 A classic question that shows your level of customer service orientation is the question of the hotel guests.
 We will discuss it in more detail and the best way to answer it in a later post.

-You plan to spend a weekend with your loved ones might be unlikely because of changes in your schedule.
-You will have availability features and may need to be ready for work within twenty minutes of your call.
-You will definitely encounter flight delays and cancellations.
-In some situations, you may only have 30 minutes to complete your ground duties before the flight.
-You cannot have all the resources you need to do the job properly.
-But you will have to be able to do it anyway.
+Your plans for a weekend with loved ones might often be disrupted due to schedule changes.
+As a cabin crew member, you’ll need to maintain high availability, potentially being ready for work within just twenty minutes of a call.
+You’ll definitely encounter flight delays and cancellations, and in some situations, you might have only 30 minutes to complete your ground duties before a flight.
+You may not always have all the resources you need to do the job perfectly, but you’ll have to find a way to make it work anyway.

 Your company’s policies can change overnight – not necessarily in your favor.
 All of these sudden changes occur very often, and recruiters want to see how much you can cope with the disruptions.
 Can you still “do” and make things work even under the stress and pressure of changes?
 Typical questions to assess your level of adaptability are: